SLaks/home-assistant-js/README.md

 Use an Input Select to easily adjust the list of times.
 Use a template sensor (which must render an array in the `options` attribute) if you want to dynamically compute the set of snooze options in a Jinja template.

+### Urgent

+You can mark a todo as urgent from the action menu in the popup card (this is stored in the description).
+Snoozing a todo to a specific time today also marks as urgent.

+Set `show_urgent_todos_only: true` in the card config (or for a specific browser in `browsers:`) to only show popup cards marked urgent.

 ### Entity Popup Cards

 You can create your own popup cards linked to entities, and provide a sensor that specifies which entities to show cards for.